 Summer offers several teaching schedule options.
-Summer Session I typically runs from the Tuesday or Wednesday following Commencement through the end of June.
+Summer Session I typically runs from the Tuesday or Wednesday the week following Commencement through the end of June.
 Summer Session II typically begins after the Independence Day holiday and runs through mid-August.
 There are also Full Session options, during which faculty can spread a course across the full 10 weeks of summer.

 Choosing when to teach is largely dependent upon your goals and availability as an instructor.
 Session I is generally attended by current Wake Forest students looking for everything from divisional offerings to upper level classes.
 Session II has a greater variety of student types and may include current Wake Forest students, visiting college and high school students, and incoming freshman who will formally matriculate in the fall semester.
 We especially encourage divisional offerings and lower level classes during Session II, though we always welcome upper level courses, as well.
 Session II is also the perfect time to consider offering FYS courses.

 We encourage faculty to use the summer terms as an opportunity to try new course ideas.
 If the course has not been formally approved, departments may use their “Special Topics” course numbers when scheduling these classes.

 There is no official limit on the number of courses a faculty member can offer during the summer, however, we ask that you strongly consider the workload of teaching multiple classes of a condensed nature at once.
 The majority of summer instructors teach no more than two classes per session, with most choosing to only teach during one session.